The Suprising End of the Pacific Crest Trail

 In 2013, I completed a 2660 mile long solo hike of the Pacific Crest Trail, going from the Mexican border to Canada through the mountains of California, Oregon and Washington.
 Along the way, I took a photo of myself on the trail at exactly every single mile over the course of 5 months.
-I lost 50lbs in the process.
+I lost 50lbs in the process, among other things.
 Using those pictures, I created this time-lapse video of my journey.
-I produced and published it in the Spring of 2015, and has since been seen millions of times and received a lot of attention from people and press all over the world.
+I produced and published it in the Spring of 2015, and has since been seen millions of times and received attention from press all over the world.
 Learn more about the hike in the videos and photographs below.
-There's more about the making of the video, press coverage, and a related film project at LostorFound.org.
-Blog posts from the hike as it happened are here, and more pictures are on my Flickr Album.
+There's more pictures on my Flickr Album.